 At the conclusion of the on-site portion of the exception review process, DODD reviewers shall hold an exit conference with facility representatives.
 Reviewers will share preliminary findings and/or concerns about verification or failure to verify RACS classification for reviewed records.
 At the time of the exit conference, facilities shall be afforded an opportunity to present additional information or items which depict the needs of individuals for whom the provider contests the sample findings.

-All exception reviews shall include a written summary of findings.
+All exception reviews shall include a written summary of the exception review findings, including the final facility tolerance level calculations and revised quarterly facility average total case mix score and revised quarterly facility average Medicaid case mix score.
 DODD shall send a copy of the written summary of findings to the ICFs.

 All exception review reports shall be retained by DODD for at least six years from the date the exception review report is final.

-If the review tolerance level is exceeded, DODD shall use the exception review findings to calculate or recalculate resident case mix scores, quarterly facility average case mix scores and annual facility average case mix scores.
+If the expanded review tolerance level is exceeded, DODD shall use the exception review findings to calculate or recalculate resident case mix scores, quarterly facility average case mix scores and annual facility average case mix scores.
 Calculations or recalculations shall apply only to records actually reviewed by DODD; and shall not be based on extrapolations to unreviewed records of findings from reviewed records.
+For example, DODD shall recalculate a quarterly facility average case mix score by replacing resident case mix scores of reviewed records and not changing the resident case mix scores of unreviewed records.
 Calculated rates based on exception review findings may result in a rate increase or decrease compared to the rate based on the facility’s assessment of information.

 Reconsideration